The Ford Orientation Center

 The Donald W. Reynolds Museum and Education Center offers guests a range of experiences.
 The Education Center traces Washington’s life through state-of-the-art gallery displays , History Channel videos, and a multimedia theater.
 Visitors learn about Washington’s childhood hardships, his adventures on the American frontier, heroic leadership of the Continental Army, and his precedent-setting role as the nation’s first president.
 Accessible from the Education Center, the Hands-on-History Center offers engaging activities for children ages 3 to 8.

 The Museum displays more than 500 objects in seven galleries.
 The F. M. Kirby Foundation Gallery offers temporary exhibitions, which generally change every one to two years.
-The current exhibition, Gardens & Groves: George Washington’s Landscape at Mount Vernon invites visitors to explore Washington’s landscape and garden design to see how he created the views of Mount Vernon we enjoy today.
+The current exhibition, Lives Bound Together: Slavery at George Washington’s Mount Vernon explores the personal stories of the people enslaved at Mount Vernon while providing insight into George Washington’s evolving opposition to slavery.
 This exhibition is on view through January 10, 2016.